elvis-kitonsa/ecommerce_project/README.md

+## Project Concept
-Project Concept: Premium Tech Store
+Premium Tech Store

+## Project Description:
-Project Description: A sleek, responsive e-commerce storefront specializing in high-end gadgets.
+A sleek, responsive e-commerce storefront specializing in high-end gadgets.
 Built with Django and powered by MariaDB, this project demonstrates a full-stack integration from a custom database to a Bootstrap-themed frontend.

-Features
+## ✨ Features
 * **Dynamic Product Grid:** Automatically renders tech items from the MariaDB database.
 * **Polished UI:** Custom Bootstrap cards with hover effects and uniform image scaling.
 * **Smart Truncation:** Product descriptions are automatically summarized to keep the layout consistent.